 Moisture supports the metabolic processes of the micro-organisms.
 Water is the medium for chemical reactions, transportation of nutrients and allows transport of micro-organisms.
-Biological activity reduces or ceases below 15% moisture content and in theory activity is optimal when materials are saturated.
+Biological activity reduces or ceases below 15% mass/mass fresh matter moisture content and in theory activity is optimal when materials are saturated.
 However, the principal source of the oxygen for microbial populations is the air trapped in the voids between the substrate particles.
 The moisture content depends on the feedstocks (e.g. particle size, degradability), the composting system being used and the stage of composting (Richard et al., 2002).

 During normal operations moisture should be monitored as discussed in Section 8.
 In open systems additional moisture can be added through using a watering system during turning.
 Wetter wastes are more suitable for in-vessel systems, such systems should incorporate the ability to collect excess moisture.

 The optimal moisture content will vary depending on the feedstock and composting system being used.
-However, a moisture content range of 50% to 60% (wet basis) is considered to contain the optimum point for the majority of materials, depending on the particle size, degradability, stage of composting and management regime.
+However, a moisture content range of 50% to 60% (on a mass/ mass fresh matter basis) is considered to contain the optimum point for the majority of materials, depending on the particle size, degradability, stage of composting and management regime.

 Below the optimum moisture range it is likely that there is an insufficiently aqueous environment for the ideal composting bacteria and fungi.
-At a moisture content of below 40%, micro-organism activity will continue but at a slower rate, thus limiting the throughput and reducing the end quality of the material.
-Drier material will also give rise to high levels of bioaersols, dust and a potential risk of fire.
+At a moisture content of below 40%, micro-organism activity will continue but at a slower rate, thus limiting the throughput and potentially reducing the end quality of the material in terms of its pathogen content.
+Drier material will also give rise to high levels of bioaerosols, dust and a potential risk of fire.

-At a moisture content above 65% water will displace much of the free air space in the pore spaces within the composting matrix which becomes blocked with moisture or compacted material, thereby limiting the mass transport of oxygen.
+At a moisture content above 65% m/m fresh matter water will displace much of the free air space in the pore spaces within the composting matrix which becomes blocked with moisture or compacted material, thereby limiting the mass transport of oxygen.
 This further reduces microbial activity and can lead to the development of anaerobic conditions.

 Further detailed information on the relationship between air space, temperature and moisture will be published in early 2013..

-Moisture content should be above 40% at the starting point and will generally decrease as composting proceeds.
-Therefore if the moisture content falls below 40%, more should be added to maintain optimum conditions.
+Moisture content should be above 40% m/m fresh matter at the starting point and will generally decrease as composting proceeds.
+Therefore if the moisture content falls below 40% m/m fresh matter, more should be added to maintain optimum conditions.

-Materials should not be allowed to dry out below 40% moisture content, as this will increase the chance of damagingly high temperatures or even spontaneous combustion.
+Materials should not be allowed to dry out below 40% m/m fresh matter moisture content, as this will increase the chance of damagingly high temperatures or even spontaneous combustion.

 Maintaining the correct moisture balance requires proactive management of the material throughout the process.

 p15 of 130– ‘additional moisture can be added using mister during turning’?!?!!
 Why not just use liquid feedstocks?
-Although further info regarding moisture, temperature and air space to be released early in 2013.
-The EA need to realise, and accept, that nutrient rich liquids/sludges can be beneficial used within a composting operation.
+Although further info regarding moisture, temperature and air space to be released early in 2013, nutrient rich liquids/sludges can be beneficial used within a composting operation.
 A prime example being raw sewage sludge.
 The EA accept, in the tables at the end of the document, that the corrective action if a compost heap is too dry is to add water.
 Why can this liquid not be nutrient rich to not only rectify water content but also nutrient deficiencies, or even nutrients to enhance the composting process ?

 Pore Space